ard0p8v/KSU_BeerRatingDataset/README.md

-# KSU_BeerRatingDataset

-# Prediction of Cyclist Traffic Intensity (Prague)
+# Beer Rating Analysis and Prediction

-This project focuses on predicting the **hourly intensity of cyclist traffic** using open data from the **Golemio API (Prague)**.
+This project focuses on the analysis of a beer rating dataset and the exploration of relationships between beer characteristics and user ratings.
-The goal is to demonstrate the full data science workflow: from data collection and preprocessing to feature engineering, model training, and evaluation.
+The notebook demonstrates a complete data analysis workflow in Python, including data preprocessing, exploratory data analysis, and basic modeling.

-The project was created as part of a university course focused on machine learning and time series analysis.
+The project was created as part of a university coursework to demonstrate practical work with data in Python.

 ---

-## Data Source
+## Dataset

-- Open data provided by **Golemio API**
-- Bicycle counters and their hourly detection records
-- Data are aggregated into an **hourly time series** for a selected location
+- Beer rating dataset containing:
+  - numerical features describing beer properties
+  - user rating scores
+- The dataset is provided in a structured tabular format and loaded directly into the Jupyter Notebook.

 ---

 ## Project Workflow

-The notebook follows a clear and reproducible pipeline:
+The notebook follows a clear and logical data analysis pipeline:

-1. **Data acquisition**
+1. **Data loading**
-   - Downloading bicycle counter metadata
-   - Fetching detection data via REST API with pagination
+   - Importing the dataset into a pandas DataFrame
+   - Initial inspection of the data structure

+2. **Data exploration**
+   - Overview of columns and data types
+   - Descriptive statistics
+   - Detection of missing values

-2. **Data preprocessing**
+3. **Data preprocessing**
-   - Conversion to time series format
+   - Cleaning and filtering of data
-   - Handling missing timestamps
+   - Handling missing or inconsistent values
-   - Imputation of missing values
+   - Preparation of features for further analysis

-3. **Feature engineering**
+4. **Exploratory Data Analysis (EDA)**
-   - Time-based features (hour, day of week, weekend)
+   - Visualization of rating distributions
-   - Lag features
-   - Rolling statistics

-4. **Modeling**
-   - Naive baseline model (lag-based)
-   - Linear Regression (baseline ML model)
-   - Gradient Boosting Regressor (non-linear model)
+   - Analysis of relationships between variables
+   - Identification of key factors influencing beer ratings

-5. **Evaluation**
+5. **Modeling (if applicable)**
-   - Comparison using MAE and RMSE
+   - Training simple predictive models
-   - Visual comparison of predicted vs. actual values
+   - Evaluation of model performance

 ---

-## 🛠 Technologies Used
+## Technologies Used

 - Python
+- pandas
-- pandas, numpy
+- numpy
+- matplotlib
 - scikit-learn
-- matplotlib
 - Jupyter Notebook

 ---

-## 📈 Results
+## Results

+The analysis provides insights into how different beer attributes relate to user ratings and highlights the most influential factors.
-The models are evaluated and compared using error metrics and visualizations.
+If predictive models are used, their performance is evaluated using standard regression metrics.
-The results show that more advanced models (Gradient Boosting) outperform naive and linear baselines, especially in capturing non-linear patterns in cyclist traffic behavior.